As an Amazon Associate I earn from qualifying purchases.

 If you are unsure of your pants size (or wear mostly pants with a stretchy waistband) there are two additional methods you can use to determine the size of belt you need:

-This method is as simple as finding and measuring a belt you already own.
-The problem comes with knowing which points to measure.
-If you guessed that you need to measure from end to end you’d be wrong.
-You need to measure the part of the leather that actually fits around your waist.
-So, measure from the point where the belt attaches to the buckle (not including the buckle) to the hole you typically use.
+- Measure a belt you already own.
+Measure from the point where the belt attaches to the buckle (not including the buckle) to the hole you typically use.
 Most belt sizes are measured from the buckle to the middle hole.
 So if that span gives you a 42″ measurement, get a 42″ belt.

 2. Belts vs. Suspenders – Choose Correctly For The Situation